makirihina/PHPNoDBWebsite/README.md

-# PurifyFlat - Static Website Kit with PHP
+# PurifyFlat - Flat-File Static Website Kit for PHP

 A minimalist, PHP-based, CMS-like no-database (flat-file) website starter kit for quickly building static or semi-dynamic websites.
 Designed for simplicity, flexibility, and speed — this lightweight structure helps you create and manage a website without the need for any database.